-The Law of the Republic of Azerbaijan on Libraries (1998) aims to improve the organisation of libraries, make libraries more effective and useful, and extend library and information services to people living in rural areas.
-It provides the legal basis that libraries require to do their job effectively and to improve and up-date their working methods.
-The Act formulates the principles of state policy on libraries, provides a common basis for the library system, regulates the founding and running of libraries, and covers funding, the public’s rights regarding use of libraries, and the principles of international co-operation in this area.
+The Law on Libraries (1998) aims to improve the organisation of libraries, make libraries more effective and valuable, and extend library and information services to people living in rural areas.
+It provides the legal basis that libraries require to do their job effectively, improve, and update their working methods.
+The Act formulates the principles of state policy on libraries, provides an everyday basis for the library system, regulates the founding and running of libraries, and covers funding, the public’s rights regarding the use of libraries, and the principles of international cooperation in this area.

 The Law on Publishing (2000) is designed to remedy shortcomings in the publishing and printing industry and supply the lack of comprehensive legislation in this sector.
 The Act lays down the main principles of state policy, specifies the state’s duties, defines optimum approaches to the organisation and running of publishing and printing activities, and formulates principles to govern relations between operatives in this area.

 Publishers, printing companies, distributors are entirely free in preparing thematic plans and programmes, selecting topics and authors, determining the circulation, price and trade supplements (discounts) of publications (except for publications financed based on state programmes), forms of communication with each other and other legal entities and individuals.